 My family was the first in our neighbourhood to own a computer, and I used to have daily fights with my brother over who could claim it.
 I was obsessed with the wonderful world the computer offered me.
 I was around 5 years old, in 1994, when I started playing my first computer games.
 Just like films, this magical place of fiction sucked me into a different world.
-A couple of years later, we must have been around 10 years old, a friend of mine introduced me to Leisure Suit Larry, a game she had on her father's computer.
+I was a little stuffed animal bear for a while, trying to cook a cake for a birthday party (unfortunately this is all I remember).
+A couple of years later, we must have been around 10 years old, a friend of mine introduced me to Leisure Suit Larry's (Published by Sierra On-Line in 1987), a game she had on her father's computer.
 Leisure Suit Larry was a graphic adventure game with an adult theme, the aim of the game being; to get 'lucky'.
 We on the other hand, only got lucky if we entered the age verification questions right, since we didn't speak any English, by pure guesswork.
 On the rare occasion we did pass it (there was a time-out after guessing wrong), the fun of the game was quickly over since it was a text-based adventure game.
 What I do remember is the fact that it was exciting and naughty, even though the pixels were barely decryptable.